gut-puncture/AI-shoe-design-app/README.md

 - **For better o3 responses**: Provide clear, detailed descriptions along with your images
 - **For better image generation**: Use the detailed prompts generated by o3 rather than generic descriptions
 - **For faster performance**: Upgrade to GPU hardware on Hugging Face Spaces

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Disclaimer